andrewt0301/hse-acos-course/workshops/bus/bus.md

 ## Homework

 0. Log in to sugon and create a folder named '08_DBus'.
+Finish all the tasks.

 1. Listen to D-bus messages with 'dbus-monitor'.